 Robustly increasing compassion in future AI

-Once validated, we’ll share our methods to help labs cheaply improve model reliability without sacrificing capabilities.
+Once validated, we’ll share our methods to help labs cheaply improve model alignment without sacrificing capabilities.
+We believe that producing such data at scale can shift AI expectations of what simulating an AI agent looks like towards greater compassion, reducing the chace of catastrophe.

 We have many ways of evaluating our models to ensure they are really internalizing compassion from the data.
-These include AHA, our own custom benchmarks and using external benchmarks for concerning behaviors like manipulation.
-We also test that models are not dogmatic about values (especially what entities matter) and will act like they might be wrong (while seeking to learn more).
+These include reworking the animal harm assessment benchmark, our own custom benchmarks and using external benchmarks for alignment.
+We also test that models are morally open-minded: Treating morality as important but complex; avoiding outcomes some think are awful without being paralyzed into inaction.

-We are working with AI for Animals folks and lab partnerships to build better, holistic benchmarks in this space.
+We are working with AI for Animals folks and lab partners to build better, holistic benchmarks for non-humans and will partner with others to ensure our evals are credible.

 For more information on what we're training for see our Principles section.